toyobayashi/emnapi/packages/emnapi/README.md

 If you use another library function which may create `N` child threads in async work, then you need to set `PTHREAD_POOL_SIZE` to `EMNAPI_WORKER_POOL_SIZE * (N + 1)`.

-This option only has effect if you use `-sUSE_PTHREADS`.
+This option only has effect if you use `-pthread`.
 Emnapi will create `EMNAPI_WORKER_POOL_SIZE` threads when initializing, it will throw error if `PTHREAD_POOL_SIZE < EMNAPI_WORKER_POOL_SIZE && PTHREAD_POOL_SIZE_STRICT == 2`.